The Deep Blue Sea (1955 film): Shooting

 More did not enjoy filming, feeling that the use of CinemaScope and changes made to the original play detracted from the intimacy of the story.
 He also felt he had poor chemistry with Leigh.
 "We were never in complete accord," wrote More.
 "I thought her interpretation was wrong, and so when we played a scene together we had the wrong chemistry between us."

 Reception

 The film was a box office disappointment in the US.
 "It was a tricky subject for American audiences", said More.
 More later said the film "just didn't come off".

+The Monthly Film Bulletin wrote: "This adaptation by Terence Rattigan of his own play belongs to the new era of CinemaScoped film-plays; and the comparative failure of the venture can be attributed to unfortunate casting, an ill-suited director, and, of course, to the CinemaScope screen itself, with its unavoidable inflation of an essentially theatrical narrative which, on the stage, doubtless possessed greater dramatic force and unity."'

+Variety wrote: "The impeccable acting by the four principals is a highlight of the production.
+Although the basic plot calls for exceptional use of interiors, Litvak has employed his CinemaScope cameras to advantage, introducing fascinating shots of the embankment and Soho, as well as an exciting sequence from an air display plus some colorful scenes of winter sports.
+The overall effect is to achieve a healthy balance and to relieve the main dramatic tension."

+Picture Show wrote: "Moving, superbly acted film version of Terence Rattigan's play which enthralled London.
+It is a tragedy through and through and tells of the disastrous, overwhelming love the wife of a judge has for a happy-go-lucky pilot.
+It is faithfully set and will grip you from beginning to end."

+Leslie Halliwell wrote "Undistinguished adaptation of a very good play, hampered by wide screen and muddy colour, helped by thoughtful performances."